getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 Including [cons 1-3 of option 2](#option-2-cons).

-## Option 2: SDKs report file I/O on the main thread as performance issues
+## Option 2: SDKs report FIOMT as performance issues

-SDKs detect and report file I/O on the main thread as a performance issue.
+SDKs detect and report FIOMT as a performance issue.
 To achieve this need to:

 1. answer billing questions.
 2. make changes in Ingest to accept performance issues.